esp8266/Arduino/readme.txt

 printInteger(), printHex(), etc. now handle longs. millis() fixed (now overflows after days, not minutes) Fixed path to java in Windows run.bat.
-Added Matrix and Sprite libraries.
+Added Matrix and Sprite libraries (written with Nicholas Zambetti).
-PWM now working on pin 11 (as well as 9 and 10).
+PWM now working on pin 11 (in addition to pins 9 and 10).
 Slowed PWM frequency (on all three PWM pins) to 1KHz.
+Now give an error if compiled sketch is too big.
+Fixed abs(), min(), max(), and constrain() macros.

 0003